KevinMarquette/kevinmarquette.github.io/_posts/2017-01-21-powershell-module-continious-delivery-pipeline.md

 A fresh start to building a module.

 I have not built a module from scratch in a long time.
 My process has evolved and I have incorporated a lot of ideas into my process.
-Most of the time, I copy an existing module and just gut out all the functions.
+Most of the time, I copy an existing module and just got out all the functions.
 This has worked because each module grows a little more from the last time I built one.

 I also realize that I may have some older ideas baked into my process.
 I have seen a lot of good work in the community that I have not formally adopted because what I had just worked.
 It was quick and easy to run with.